European Green Belt

 The European Green Belt initiative is a grassroots movement for nature conservation and sustainable development along the corridor of the former Iron Curtain.
-The term refers to both an environmental initiative as well as the area it concerns.
+The term refers to an environmental initiative as well as the area it concerns.
 The initiative is carried out under the patronage of the International Union for Conservation of Nature and formerly Mikhail Gorbachev.
 It is the aim of the initiative to create the backbone of an ecological network that runs from the Barents to the Black and Adriatic Seas.

 The European Green Belt as an area follows the route of the former Iron Curtain and connects national parks, nature parks, biosphere reserves and transboundary protected areas as well as non-protected valuable habitats along or across the (former) borders.

 Background

 In 1970, satellite pictures showed a dark green belt of old-growth forest on the Finnish-Russian border.
-In the early 1980s, biologists discovered that the inner German border zone between Bavaria in the west and Thuringia in the east was a refuge for several rare bird species that had disappeared from the intensely used areas covering most of Central Europe.
+In the early 1980s, biologists discovered that the inner German border zone between Bavaria in the west and Thuringia in the east was a refuge for several rare bird species which had disappeared from the intensely used areas covering most of Central Europe.
 The reasoning behind this observation was that negative human impact on the environment is smaller in such border zones which are commonly closed to public access and thus wildlife is minimally impacted by human activities.

 After the end of the Cold War in 1991, the strict border regimes were abandoned and the border zones gradually opened, starting with the German reunification in 1990 and continuing with the step-by-step integration of new member states into the Schengen Treaty as part of the enlargement process of the European Union.
 At the same time, large military facilities such as training grounds and military research establishments in or close to the border zones were closed down.
 For most cases, it was unclear whom these lands belonged to and thus what the fate of the valuable landscapes would be.
 Against this background, the conservation initiative Green Belt formed to conserve the natural assets along the former Iron Curtain.